AnicetNgrt/flore1/README.md

 ---
 ### <a name="flipbook.material"></a> material [property](#flipbook-props)
 ##### Description:
 A tuple composed with a function which changes the Flipbook's sprite's texture at some rate function of the Flipbook's Refresh and the Flipbook's frame rate goal, and also composed of all this function's arguments.
-Feeding a Refresh with *(this tuple) will start the Flipbook.
+Feeding a Refresh with `*(Flibook.material)` starts the Flipbook.

 ## <a name="refresh"></a>Refresh [class](#classes)